Seeing Double In Nigerias twins Capital Of The World - UrduPoint

 "You can't give birth to twins and remain down on your luck," she beamed.
 "It's a gift from God."

+Taiwo Ojewale, a research assistant specialising in Yoruba culture at the University of Ibadan, said celebrating twins was "rooted in traditional religious belief."

+Twins are seen as a gift from the supreme god Olodumare, he explained, and Igbo-Ora's oral history describes them as a reward following a series of disasters that befell the community.

-The whole town echoed her joy on Saturday.
+The town erupted with joy as the event began on Saturday.
 At the festival ground, staff rolled out a red carpet for scores of twins both young and old.

 They paraded in immaculate matching outfits -- from glamorous sunglasses and patterned adire fabric to a pair of toddlers sporting purple dresses and identical handbags.